A characterization of finite quotients of Abelian varieties: Stable reflexive sheaves with vanishing -Chern classes

-The next corollary is now an immediate consequence of Theorem~\ref{NS-result} and the result on extending flat sheaves (Theorem~\ref{extension}) across the singular locus of a klt variety after going to a suitable cover (where the contributions of the singularities to the algebraic fundamental group of the smooth locus disappear), Theorem~\ref{alg-pi}.
+The next corollary is now an immediate consequence of Theorem~\ref{NS-result} and the result on extending flat sheaves across the singular locus of a klt variety after going to a suitable cover (where the contributions of the singularities to the algebraic fundamental group of the smooth locus disappear), cf.~\cite[Thm.~1.14]{GKP14a}.

 \begin{cor}[Desingularization of (Poly)Stable Reflexive Sheaves with Vanishing $\bQ$-Chern Classes Up to a Finite Quasi-\'etale Cover] Let $X$ be a klt projective variety.
 There exists a finite Galois morphism $f:Y\to X$ \'etale over $X_{\reg}$ with Galois group $G$ such that $f^{[*]}\sF$ is a locally-free sheaf given by a $G$-equivariantly irreducible unitary representation of $\pi_1(Y)$ (respectively, a direct sum of such sheaves) for every reflexive sheaf $\sF$ on $X$ verifying the conditions (\ref{assumps}.\ref{assume:1}) and (\ref{assumps}.\ref{assume:2}) in Theorem~\ref{NS-result}.